antonthefirst/devmidi/README.md

 ## Usage
 The header should be pretty self explanatory.
 Functions with a 'twister' prefix use the Midi Fighter Twister knobs, and those with the 'fighter' prefix use the Midi Fighter 3D buttons.
 Some cool things to call out though:
-* Clicking the knob will copy the value to clipboard.
+* When using the basic 'twisterSliderFloat', clicking the knob will copy the value to clipboard.
 This is handy when you just want to quickly bind a knob to some magic constant to tune it, and then copy paste the result back into code.
 The click will also print to console, if you supplied a print function in **devmidi_custom.h**.
 * Use `twisterSliderClickDefault` to set a value to a provided default when the knob is clicked.
 * Use `twisterSliderClickToggle` to quickly jump between the provided min and max values (in addition to tuning between them).
 * Use `twisterColorEdit` to edit colors.
 In HSV mode, the hue will wrap.